OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Experiments

 \subsubsection{Metrics}

-To assess the quality of \glspl{kg} generated by OntoLogX, we combine ontological validation with semantic evaluation using \gls{llm}-based scoring: \begin{itemize} \item \textit{Generation Success Ratio}: proportion of log inputs for which a non-empty \gls{kg} was successfully generated.
+To assess the quality of \glspl{kg} generated by OntoLogX, we combined ontological validation with semantic evaluation using \gls{llm}-based scoring: \begin{itemize} \item \textit{Construction Success Ratio}: proportion of log inputs for which a non-empty \gls{kg} was successfully constructed.
 This metric captures the overall robustness of the pipeline. \item \textit{SHACL Violation Ratio}: proportion of SHACL constraints violated across generated graphs.
-Lower values indicate stronger adherence to the ontology’s formal rules. \item \textit{Precision}: fraction of generated triples that are correct, i.e., present in the ground-truth \gls{kg}, over the total number of generated triples.
+Lower values indicate stronger adherence to the ontology’s formal rules. \item \textit{Precision}: fraction of generated triples (defined as \texttt{(subject, predicate, object)}, e.g., \texttt{(:event-1, rdf:type, olx:Event)}) that are correct, i.e., present in the ground-truth \gls{kg}, over the total number of generated triples.
 High precision reflects accurate extractions with few spurious facts. \item \textit{Recall}: fraction of ground-truth triples that were successfully generated, i.e., matched in the output.
-High recall reflects comprehensive coverage of the relevant information in the logs. \item \textit{F1 Score}: harmonic mean between precision and recall. \item \textit{Entity Linking Accuracy}: percentage of correctly generated entities, defined as class instances along with their associated properties. \item \textit{Relationship Linking Accuracy}: percentage of correctly generated relationships between entities that are themselves correct. \item \textit{G-Eval Score}: a \gls{llm}-as-a-judge framework~\cite{liu_g-eval_2023} that employs chain-of-thought reasoning and a form-filling paradigm to evaluate natural language generation outputs.
+High recall reflects comprehensive coverage of the relevant information in the logs. \item \textit{F1 Score}: harmonic mean between precision and recall. \item \textit{Entity Linking Accuracy}: percentage of correctly generated entities, defined as class instances along with their associated properties. \item \textit{Relationship Linking Accuracy}: percentage of correctly generated relationships between entities that are themselves correct. \item \textit{G-Eval Score}: a \gls{llm}-as-a-judge framework~\cite{liuGevalNLGEvaluation2023} that employs chain-of-thought reasoning and a form-filling paradigm to evaluate natural language generation outputs.
 In our setting, it uses the \texttt{Llama~3.3} model to assess the semantic fidelity of generated graphs.
-The evaluator is prompted (see \Cref{tab:geval-prompt}) to produce natural language summaries of both the raw log and the \gls{kg}, and then to score their semantic overlap on a scale from 0 to 1.
+The evaluator is prompted (see \Cref{lst:geval-prompt} in the Appendix) to produce natural language summaries of both the raw log and the \gls{kg}, and then to score their semantic overlap on a scale from 0 to 1.
 Additional information in the \gls{kg} reduces the score only if deemed irrelevant.
-Due to the inherent noisiness of logs, a higher score is not necessarily an indicator of quality: we expect that the ideal score is between 0.7--0.8, which indicates high information retain without the noise. \end{itemize}
+Due to the inherent noisiness of logs, a higher score is not necessarily an indicator of quality: we expect that the ideal score is between 0.7--0.8, which indicates high information retention without the noise. \end{itemize}